-Are you thinking about buying your first home in the North Carolina & New Jersey area?
+Are you thinking about buying your first home in the The USA area?
 The process can seem overwhelming for a first-time buyer, however, it doesn’t have to be!

 Before you start house hunting, learn the process!
 Our latest post will outline the process, so you can enjoy a smooth and simple transaction.

 Start researching as soon as you decide you want to buy a home

 Track homes you like.
 Keep track of what they are selling for and how long they are staying on the market.
 Look in nearby areas as well.
 No many how many professionals you have working for you, having this information will provide you with confidence and purchasing power throughout your transaction.
 Don’t simply rely on the word of others, pull data and see for yourself what is going on in your market.

 How much can you realistically afford?
 Which type of loan will best meet your needs?
 If you have 20% to put down, a traditional loan will work.
 However, an FHA loan will only require 3% down.
 There are also VA loans, USDA loans, and other options you should look into before you decide which type of loan to pursue.
 Now is also the time to get your credit score in check, and prepare yourself to qualify for the loan you are seeking.

 Find a lender

 Once you know which type of loan you want, it is time to shop around for the right lender.
 Don’t go with the first you find.
 Get loan offers from multiple lenders and brokers and see who will give you the lowest interest rate.
 Taking the time to shop now, will save you thousands in interest down the road.
 Once you have found the lender you want, go through the application process to get prequalified.
 Getting prequalified is key.
 Nothing like finding the home of your dreams, only to find out you don;t qualify for the loan.